 craze?
 Whatever your reason, going “natural” can be a rewarding and challenging

 transition.
 Before going natural there are many things to take into consideration –

-time, products, hair type and patience.
+Time, products, hair type and patience (good read).
 Yes patience!
 Natural hair takes time to grow

 and correctly at that.
 This list below should provide you with a brief “all you need to

 know” if you’re ready to start your natural transition.